ErVaaL/m2m-internal-auth-lib/README.md

-## Library for m2m secured connections to EasyRealm API
+## Library for m2m secured connections

 This library provides a simple interface for establishing machine-to-machine (m2m) secured connections to REST API projects.
 It handles requests based on client and server ids, secret and scopes.